MileHacker Logo

 Explore Argostoli

-• Mediterranean climate with sun-drenched days.
+• Mediterranean a climate having sun-drenched days.

 • Naturally protected harbor and Koutavos Lagoon.